pkourany/SparkIntervalTimer/README.md

 ```
 myTimer.isAllocated_SIT();
 ```
-Returns -1 if timer is not allocated or allocated timer id (TIMER2, TIMER3, TIMER4).
+Returns -1 if timer is not allocated or allocated timer id (Core = TIMER2, TIMER3, TIMER4 and Photon = TIMER3, TIMER4, TIMER5, TIMER6, TIMER7).

 ```